 It's another joke - I had a tooth removed and now I have a hole in my gum.
-It's funny 'cos I taste blood when I accidently lick it.
+It's funny 'cos I taste blood when I accidentally lick it.

 That's not funny is it?